So you know how that feels when your golden retriever FINALLY finds “the” spot to crash on YOUR cream linen sofa? Yeah. Mine too.

 #11: The Cozy Dog Bed Setup That Makes Your Living Room Look Intentional

-You know that moment when your golden retriever curls up on the floor even though her bed is two feet away?
+You know the feeling when your golden retriever decides that the best place to sleep is on the floor even though her bed is only two feet away?
 Yeah.
-This setup fixes that — because the bed actually fits the space.
+This set up fixes that because the bed actually fits into the space.

-This room is giving warm farmhouse with zero effort.
-Dark-stained hardwood floors, a crisp white wall, and that pop of red from the Windsor chair — it all works together.
-And the dog?
-She’s already in the bed.
+It’s giving me warm farmhouse vibes and I’m not even trying.
+Dark-stained hardwood floors, a crisp white wall and that pop of red from the Windsor chair.
+The dog is already in the bed.

-The star here is an oval bolster dog bed in gray corduroy fabric with a sherpa-fleece inner lining.
-That bolster edge gives dogs a chin rest — which is why she’s using it.
-Pair it with a vintage red Windsor chair and keep the walls clean white.
+today’s pretty star is an oval bolster dog bed in grey corduroy fabric with a sherpa-fleece inner lining. the bolster part comes in handy for chin resting, so she’s using it for that. i paired it with a vintage red Windsor chair and white walls. .

-Size up on the bed.
-A 36-inch oval fits a mid-to-large dog without swallowing the room.
-And tuck it at the base of a wall — that enclosed feeling makes dogs feel safe, so they’ll actually use it.
+First, a 36-inch oval is a good size for a mid-to-large dog.
+And tuck it at the base of a wall.
+Enclosed dog beds make dogs feel safe, so they’ll actually use it.

 📸 Photo credit: Instagram @pexels